CCOM-NLP4Music-AI-Lab/Computational-Ethnomusicology/README.md

  2018 | A review of Manual and Computational Approaches for the Study of World Music Corpora | / 2018 | Computational Analysis of World Music Corpora | / 2019 | Automatic Segmentation of Ethnomusicological Field Recordings | /
+ 2021 | Agreement among Human and Automated Transcriptions of Global Songs | ISMIR 2021 2021 |